vintprox/node-jsondir-livedb/README.md

 # jsondir-livedb

-Watch your filesystem-directories-and-JSON based database, keep all data in RAM and HDD.
+Watch your filesystem-directories-and-JSON based storage, keep all data in RAM and HDD.

 ## Install